Online Learning and Control Synthesis for Reachable Paths of Unknown Nonlinear Systems: Case Study

 \section{Case Study}

-We use a control system with decoupled quadrotor dynamics to illustrate the proposed control synthesis algorithm.
+We use a control system with decoupled quadrotor dynamics to illustrate the proposed control synthesis algorithm, building on the same example discussed in \cite[Section V.C]{Shafa23Reachability}.
 We examine the scenario where a UAV collides with an obstacle, leading to undesired velocity rotations \cite{chowdhary2013guidance, jourdan2010enhancing}.
 To support more complex tasks, such as safe landing, it is essential to determine a reachable set of pitch and roll velocities, denoted as $p$ and $q$ respectively, whilst synthesizing control inputs that lead to specified pitch and roll velocities without prior knowledge of the system's dynamics.

 We focus on the situation where the inertia in the $\xb$- and $\yb$-axes are identical, allowing the yaw rate to be directly altered by increasing the corresponding torque action without impacting $p$ and $q$.
 To simplify the problem, we trivially reduce the yaw state to be constant $\pi/2$.